 The Water Pressure

 An espresso is the only coffee that requires a specific water pressure to extract the compounds in the coffee.
-The water pressure for making a good espresso is 130 PSI or 9 Bar.
+The water pressure needed to make a good espresso is 130 PSI or 9 Bar.

 Without this water pressure you won’t get that rich crema – which also needs to have fresh oily beans to work well.